jshholland/inv.alid.pw/posts/trying-pijul.md

 Besides, Pijul is interesting in a lot of ways.
 Git and Mercurial work very hard to pretend that patches are the basic unit, but in reality they store snapshots of files.
-In Pijul, patches really are fundamental; it is based on "patch theory", pioneered by [Darcs], another obscure VCS I've flirted with in the past.
+In Pijul, patches really are fundamental; it is based on 'patch theory', pioneered by [Darcs], another obscure VCS I've flirted with in the past.
 As one may expect from a Haskell project, patch theory is an application of category theory to a software engineering problem.
 This isn't just abstract